-Prerequisites: Arabic 231 or permission of the instructor
+Prerequisites: ARA 231, or three years of high school Arabic, or permission of instructor

 ART 101 Two Dimensional Design 3 Credit Hours

 A studio course which explores the fundamentals of design and the principles of composition utilizing a variety of media and applications.
 Computers may be utilized in designated sections which are listed in the class schedule.